 Many years ago I was sitting in meditation; it was a very difficult time in my life.
 I was lamenting to Spirit, “I’ve got this challenge, and that challenge; what am I going to do?”
 The thoughts felt like a moving freight train.
 All of a sudden, it’s like the brakes were engaged.
 My mind was flooded with thoughts from Spirit, showing me all the blessings in my life—blessings I was ignoring.

 I was left feeling, “With all that I’ve been given, how could I not fulfill my mission to be loving, and to keep surrendering to the Divine?”
+Almighty Spirit, Help me to be very present with You in this moment, that I might see a glimpse of who I truly am.
+Amen.

 When the Creator set out to make this creation, divine Mother and Father filled it with beautiful sustaining law, the law of love and virtue.
 This virtue, or Life itself, has twelve universal facets.
 One of those virtues, continence, has many meanings, but one of them can be described as self-control.
-Paramahansa Yogananda once said, “Self-control is the key to a happy life.
+Paramahansa Yogananda once said, “Self-control is the key to a happy life.”

 Sometimes self-control can bring to mind holding tight, but that’s not really what it means.
 Meditating more deeply upon it, I found that it means growing a finer and finer awareness of the energies that we exist in.